wpswings/wallet-system-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 2.6.6 - Released on 30 April 2025 =
+= 2.6.7 - Released on 29 May 2025 =
+* New: Showing wallet withdrawal amount and wallet cashback amount in wallet report.
+* New: Deduct Cashback on refunded or cancel order status
+* New: Automatic Refund in wallet on order status refund
-* New: Latest WP[6.8] and WC[9.8.2] Update
+* New: Latest WP[6.8.1] and WC[9.8.5] Update
-* New: Compatibility with WooCommerce Subscription
-* New: Notify users to top up when their wallet falls below a configured wallet threshold